ncbi/cxx-toolkit/pages/ch_app.md

 ### Data Specification Conversion

-When parsing a data specification, **DATATOOL** identifies the specification format based on the source file extension - ASN, DTD, or XSD.
+When parsing a data specification, **DATATOOL** identifies the specification format based on the source file extension - ASN, DTD,  XSD, JSD or WSDL.

 <a name="ch_app.Scope_Prefixes"></a>